 Our Group promotes human rights due diligence initiatives to identify and mitigate negative human rights impacts.
 As a first step, we conducted a human rights risk assessment to identify and evaluate potential human rights risks in our Group regarding human rights issues that are closely related to our business and raised in the international norms.
 The related issues include fair wages, working hours, occupational health and safety, forced labor and child labor, freedom of association and the right to collective bargaining, and the rights of indigenous, minority, women, and migrant workers.
-Specifically, we worked with external experts to organize the value chain and stakeholders, as of the Labor Standards Act and the Industrial Safety and Health Act.

-well as conduct a potential risk assessment and workshop.
+Specifically, we worked with external experts to organize the value chain and stakeholders, as duce workplace accidents involving employees.
+As part of this effort, we conducted audits including labor management inspections, focusing on business sites with high level of overtime work and provided corrective guidance on matters that were not working properly.
+In addition, training sessions on labor management were held to promote better understanding of the Labor Standards Act and the well as conduct a potential risk assessment and workshop.
 That allowed us to identify three priority issues to be addressed: "occupational health and safety," "foreign technical interns," and "suppliers."
 We conducted an internal survey to assess the status of priority issues to be addressed.
 The results indicated no human rights issues that required immediate attention or posed immediate concerns.
 Going forward, we will continue to understand risk factors and their impacts through interviews with supply chain partners and group companies, etc., and discuss and take countermeasures regarding response policies.